 In terms of the emotions associated with those historic occasions, it’s hard to think of two more polarizing days in Jobs’ life.

-Steve Jobs leaves Apple
+Steve Jobs leaves Apple in 1985

 The story behind Jobs’ 1985 departure is, by now, well-known.
 After losing a boardroom battle with John Sculley — a CEO Jobs helped recruit from Pepsi a couple years earlier — Jobs decided to leave Apple, feeling forced out of the company he helped start.